lablluberes/ViBEx/README.md

 - E coli sos dataset was only imputated using (2) only MissForest  because probabilistic imputation takes a lot of time to imputate.

 - To run experiments follow the previous explination of the experiments to obtain results.
-- We added a script called script.py to allow the performance evaluation be done without the tool.
+- We added a script called framework.py to allow the performance evaluation be done without the tool.
 We recommend that if experiments are to be run, use the tool instead of the script.
 The following are how to use the tool.

+- Command to run framework.py: python framework.py data=P53-MDM2/data.csv,yeast_cell/yeast_data_elu.csv,ecoli_data/Exp4.csv rules=P53-MDM2/rules.csv,yeast_cell/rules.csv,ecoli_data/rules.csv inf=MIBNI,LogicGep,Bestfit bin=BASCA,K-Means,Onestep impu=1,1,1

 ## TO RUN LOCALLY: